Chart Color Schemes

 Aveley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Aveley, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% being semi-detached, apartments, or other types.
-This is compared to Perth metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Aveley stood at 11.9%, with mortgaged dwellings at 68.2% and rented ones at 19.9%.
-The median monthly mortgage repayment was $1,950, higher than Perth metro's average of $1,842.
+The dwelling structure in Aveley, as per the latest Census, consisted of 92.9% houses and 7.1% other dwellings.
+In comparison, Perth metro had 89.1% houses and 10.9% other dwellings.
+Home ownership in Aveley was at 11.9%, with mortgaged dwellings at 68.2% and rented ones at 19.9%.
+The median monthly mortgage repayment in Aveley was $1,950, higher than Perth metro's $1,842.
 The median weekly rent in Aveley was $380, compared to Perth metro's $340.
-Nationally, Aveley's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Nationally, Aveley's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were also higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing